codecentric/net_core_admin/readme.md

 You can customize this using Health Checks: https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/health-checks?view=aspnetcore-3.1

 Please note that we use an internal Health check url, not the one configured by HealthCheck due to the need to conforms to Actuators Data format.

+## Beans

+This maps to the Services registered via ASP.NET Cores DI.
+The displayed NAME is the concrete type, e.g. a DataProvider The Alias contains the Type we registered for, e.g. IDataProvider.

+In case of Lists of objects, a " | <Number>" is appended, since Actuator does not know of this concept.
+The Type might not be accurate, especially for Factories.
+Due to the DI limitations, it is not possible to show Dependencies.

 ## Todo
 1. Add more endpoints